 Diet plays a very important role when it comes to managing diabetes.
 Your food choices, the amount of food you eat and the timing of your meals, all affect your blood sugar.
 A 1,500-calorie diet is a lower calorie diet that can help small women who exercise, small or medium-sized women who want to lose weight, and medium-sized women who don't exercise to better manage their blood sugars.

-A healthy, 1,500-calorie diabetic meal plan should include a variety of foods from all of the food groups.
+A healthy, 1,500-calorie meal plan for people with diabetes should include a variety of foods from all of the food groups.
 To keep calories under control and make sure you get all the nutrients you need, eat a set number of servings from each group each day.
 Evenly distributing your food choices between three meals and three snacks can help you control blood sugar.

 The 1,500-Calorie Meal Plan

 A balanced 1,500-calorie meal plan includes six servings of starches, three servings of fruit, three servings of milk, four servings of non-starchy vegetables, six servings of meat and four servings of fat per day.
 One serving of starch equals one slice of bread or one-third cup cooked rice; one serving of fruit equals one small piece of fresh fruit or one-half-cup canned fruit; one serving of milk equals 1 cup of milk or 1 cup of light yogurt; one serving of non-starchy vegetable equals one-half-cup cooked or 1-cup raw; one serving of meat equals 1 ounce of cooked meat and one serving of fat equals 1 teaspoon of oil or butter.

 A balanced breakfast consists of one serving of starch, fruit, milk, meat and fat.
 A sample meal might include one-half of a small bagel topped with 2 teaspoons of peanut butter and one-half of a banana sliced, served with 1 cup of nonfat milk and a hard-boiled egg.